MaiAhmedHussein/Descriptive-HTML/README.md

 ## Example:

-ADD IMAGE WITH SOURCE "http://photos.wikimapia.org/p/00/00/78/91/00_big.jpg" ADDHEADING WITH TEXT "Faculty of Engineering"
+ADD IMAGE WITH SOURCE "http://photos.wikimapia.org/p/00/00/78/91/00_big.jpg"

+ADD HEADING WITH TEXT "Faculty of Engineering"

 ADD PARAGRAPH WITH TEXT "Welcome to Our College!!"
-AND WITH FONT "Helvetica" AND WITH COLOR "Magenta" ADD LINK WITH TEXT "Ibn EL Haitham" AND WITH LINK "https://alexu.mans.edu.eg/static/index.html" WITH FONT "Arial" AND WITH COLOR "Red"
+AND WITH FONT "Helvetica" AND WITH COLOR "Magenta"

+ADD LINK WITH TEXT "Ibn EL Haitham" AND WITH LINK "https://alexu.mans.edu.eg/static/index.html" WITH FONT "Arial" AND WITH COLOR "Red"

 EXIT

 ## OutPut: